DC vs. Marvel

-DC vs. Marvel (issues #2–3 titled Marvel vs. DC) was a comic book miniseries intercompany crossover published by DC Comics and Marvel Comics from April to May 1996.
-Each company would publish two issues of the series, thus the title difference between issues #1 and 4 as DC vs. Marvel from DC and issues #2–3 from Marvel as Marvel vs. DC.
-The series was written by Ron Marz and Peter David, with art by Dan Jurgens and Claudio Castellini.
+DC vs. Marvel (issues #2–3 titled Marvel vs. DC) is a comic book miniseries intercompany crossover published by DC Comics and Marvel Comics from February to May 1996.
+Each company would publish two issues of the miniseries, thus the title difference between issues #1 and 4 as DC vs. Marvel Comics from DC and issues #2–3 from Marvel as Marvel Comics vs. DC.
+The miniseries was written by Ron Marz and Peter David, with art by Dan Jurgens and Claudio Castellini.

-The special crossover series pitted Marvel Comics superheroes against their DC counterparts in battle.
+The special crossover miniseries pitted Marvel Comics superheroes against their DC counterparts in battle.
 The outcome of each battle was determined by reader ballot, which were distributed in advance to comic book stores.

+An omnibus edition of DC vs. Marvel was released in October 2024.

 Plot

-Two god-like Brothers who personify the DC and Marvel Universes each become aware of the other's existence, and challenge one another to a series of duels involving each universe's respective superheroes.
+Two god-like brothers who personify the DC and Marvel Universes each become aware of the other's existence and challenge one another to a series of duels involving each universe's respective superheroes.
 The losing universe would cease to exist.
 The story had an "out of universe" component in that the outcomes of the primary battles were determined by the readers' votes.

-Numerous smaller, story-driven skirmishes occur throughout the series, not counted with the primary duels meant to determine the outcome between the Brothers.
+Numerous smaller story-driven skirmishes occur throughout the miniseries, not counted with the primary duels meant to determine the outcome between the brothers.

 There were 11 battles fought between the two universes.

 The result of the following six battles were determined by the miniseries' creative team: